Flecheiros: Language

 Ethnographically, the people are similar to the Kanamari.
 However, a meeting between a Kanamarí and the Flecheiros was observed, showing that the two have different languages.
-Their language is thus unknown and therefore unattested.
-Similarities in arrow design with another "uncontacted" tribe contacted by the Kanamari, the Tsohom Djapa or Toucan People suggest that the Flecheiros may be related to or the same people as them.
+Their language is thus unknown and unattested.
+Similarities in arrow design with another "uncontacted" tribe contacted by the Kanamari, the Tsohom Djapa 'toucan people', who speak the same language as the Kanamarí, suggest that the Flecheiros may be related to or the same as them.

 Culture

 Little is known about the Fleicheros due to their apparent preference not to engage with the world community and the Brazilian government's policy of preventing contact by outsiders.
 However, limited expeditions in and around Flecheiro territory by FUNAI officials have produced evidence that the Flecheiros hunt various animals, including peccary, tapir, capybara, caiman, sloth and various species of monkey using bamboo arrows with fire-hardened tips and blowguns, both enhanced with curare poison.

-They cultivate rocas - temporary jungle plantations used for a few years at a time - to grow sugarcane, cotton (with which to pack blowguns), manioc, and plantains.
+They cultivate rocas – temporary jungle plantations used for a few years at a time – to grow sugarcane, cotton (with which to pack blowguns), manioc, and plantains.
 It is not known how plantains and sugarcane, imports from South Asia, came to the Flecheiros.
 They forage a variety of jungle foods including caterpillars and prized yellow-spotted river turtle eggs.
 Palm fruits are also consumed.
 They brew saliva-fermented casava beer.
 Meats are preserved by smoking.

 The Flecheiros make earthenware pottery and appear to have some limited access to metal tools, likely taken from loggers and fisherman illegally encroaching on their territory.

-They build palm-thatched huts called malocas in communities of about 50-60 people and make use of sleeping hammocks like many Amazonian tribes.
+They build palm-thatched huts called malocas in communities of about 50–60 people and make use of sleeping hammocks like many Amazonian tribes.
 Smaller structures are built at temporary campsites.

 They make use of ceremonial bark masks and annato-based urucum dye., and make large dugout canoes propelled by poling against the riverbed.